DFE-Digital/bat-design-history/app/posts/claim-funding-for-mentors/2024-10-11-clawing-back-claims-via-support-after-they-have-been-paid.md

 - date the claim was submitted
 - user who submitted the claim
 - claim status
-- ‘Request clawback’ action - if the status is ‘claim not approved’
+- ‘Request clawback’ action - if the status is ‘Claim not approved’

 We also show summary lists outlining the: